TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/troubleshooting/_index.md

 **Hardware Specific** is a configuration unique to the hardware.
 This is defined in a file shipped with the gateway and should not be modified.
 Examples are `clksrc` and RSSI offset.

-**LoRaWAN Regional** is a configuration according to LoRaWAN Regional Parameters.
+**LoRaWAN Regional** is a configuration according to LoRaWAN® Regional Parameters.
 This is common to all gateways using the same Regional Parameters, and is provided by the network server automatically when using {{% lbs %}}.
 It must be configured manually for UDP gateways.
 Examples are data rates and mandatory channels.

 **User Defined** is a configuration which the user is free to choose.
 Examples are non-mandatory channels and sub-bands.